hanicraft/Sherlock/README.md

 # Sherlock

-a spider with bruteforcing tool that unleashes the power of web
+a spider with bruteforcing tool that unleashes the power of web created in python 3.10

 # features